mimblewimble/grin-rfcs/text/0000-full-wallet-lifecycle.md

 * Recover from seed
    - As above, except call `create_wallet` with mnemonic seed instead

+### API only

+Note that this RFC does not propose making user-facing changes to the existing CLI wallet to invoke these functions.
+It's expected that the existing cli functionality will be modified to invoke the new API functions.

 ### Implementation notes

 Although this document doesn't attempt to outline implementation, a few notes to consider for the implementor: